chibisnorlax/acnhbeginners/walkthrough/day 3.md

 - 30 **Softwood**
 - 30 **Hardwood**
 - 30 **Iron Nuggets**

 *Tip: hit rocks every day.
-You have 6 rocks on your island in total giving you 48 chances to get iron nuggets!
-Same with fruit trees!
-Shake them every day.*
+You have 6 rocks on your island in total giving you 48 chances to get iron nuggets!*

 Don't stress if you haven't finished this by today!
 Continue this through the days!
 Play the game at your own pace.

 # Mystery Islands!